ECHOEProject/echoe/doc/documentation.md

 ## Scribal Hands

-`fileDesc/sourceDesc/msDesc/physDesc/handDesc`{.xslt} identifies the scribal hands distinguished in the version using instances of `<handNote>`{.xml}, each of which provides (as a value of `@xml:id`) an identifier to which the transcription refers as different hands intervene, as well as a prose description of the hand in question.
-Where available, hand identifiers follow [DigiPal](https://digipal.eu/) (recognizable from identifiers beginning with `DP`), or else Scragg's _Conspectus of Scribal Hands Writing English, 960--1100_ (using the prefix `SC`); new identifiers may be recognized by the prefix `EC` (followed by a number refencing an adjacent DigiPal hand as well as an alphabetical suffix).
+`fileDesc/sourceDesc/msDesc/physDesc/handDesc`{.xslt} identifies the scribal hands distinguished in the version as `<handNote>`{.xml} nodes, each of which provides (as a value of `@xml:id`) an identifier to which the transcription refers as different hands intervene, as well as a prose description of the hand in question.
+Where available, hand identifiers follow [DigiPal](https://digipal.eu/) (recognizable from identifiers beginning with `DP`), or else Scragg's _Conspectus of Scribal Hands Writing English, 960--1100_ (using the prefix `SC`); new identifiers may be recognized by the prefix `EC` (followed by a number referencing an adjacent DigiPal hand followed by an alphabetical suffix).
 Where DigiPal assigns a hand to a scribe, we have additionally supplied the attribute `@scribeRef` and used not DigiPal's scribal identifier intended for human processing but instead their database identifier: thus rather than give a value `G.108`, we supply `DP0078`, which may be transformed into <https://digital.eu/digipal/scribes/78/> to redirect to DigiPal's scribal entry for scribe G.108.^[This practice diverges slightly from TEI recommendations, which have `@scribeRef` point ["typically"](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-att.handFeatures.html#tei_att.scriptRef) to a document-internal description.]
 If a scribe's name is known (i.e. for Eadric, Wulfgeat, and Wulfstan), we have encoded it as a value of `@scribe`.
 In the running text, the attribute `@hand` is most notably found on the elements `<add>`{.xml} and `<del>`{.xml}.
 Uncertain hands are there marked `uncertain`, and lack corresponding header entries.

 Any palaeographical notes not on a specific hand are recorded as a `<p>`{.xml} node directly within `<physDesc>`{.xml}.
 As standard TEI schemas do not permit such a paragraph to follow the `<handDesc>`{.xml} node, it precedes the descriptions of specific hands in the document tree.

 ## Dating, Origin, and Provenance

 Manuscript dating as recorded under `fileDesc/sourceDesc/msDesc/history/origin/`{.xslt} `origDate`{.xslt} follows Ker, unless a more accurate assessment has come to the editors' attention.
-To allow sorting by date of manuscript composition, attributes `@notBefore` and `@notAfter` have been populated on the basis of Francis Leneghan's analysis of Ker's dating system.[@leneghan] We recommend using the mean between the two values as the basis for chronological comparison between manuscripts.
+To allow sorting by date of manuscript composition, attributes `@notBefore` and `@notAfter` have been populated on the basis of Francis Leneghan's analysis of Ker's dating system.[@leneghan] We recommend using the mean between the two values as the basis for sorting by date.

 Fields `origPlace`{.xslt} and `provenance`{.xslt} have likewise been provided as descendants of `fileDesc/sourceDesc/msDesc/history`{.xslt}, with our degree of confidence recorded as either `@cert="high"` or `@cert="low"`.
-A map of manuscript production may be generated by accessing the coordinates encoded in corresponding entries within the `<standOff>`{.xml} node (which see [below](#the-standoff-node)).
+A map of manuscript production may be generated by accessing the coordinates encoded in corresponding entries within the `<standOff>`{.xml} tree (which see [below](#the-standoff-tree)).

 ## Sigla